wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - `PowerAuthCoreSession.generateActivationStatusChallenge()` is now static method.
 - All asynchronous methods in `PowerAuthKeychain` are now deprecated.
 You should use synchronous methods as a replacement.
 - All methods with biometry prompt in `PowerAuthKeychain` are now deprecated.
 You can use new methods with `PowerAuthKeychainAuthentication` as a replacement.
+- All asynchronous methods from `PowerAuthTokenStore` protocol now returns objects conforming to `PowerAuthOperationTask` and therefore the returned operation can be canceled directly.
+- `PowerAuthTokenStore.cancelTask()` is now deprecated.
+You can cancel the returned asynchronous operation directly.

 ### Other changes